 - Dog owners teach tricks to their dogs at home

-- When the dog has learned the tricks for the title, the dog owner sends a video (via a link, etc) of the dog performing the tricks to an AKC CGC Evaluator.
+- When the dog has learned the tricks for the title, the dog owner sends a video (via a youtube link, etc) of the dog performing the tricks to the AKC CGC Evaluator.

-- Once the Evaluator reviews and approves the video, the Evaluator sends a copy of the Video Verification form
+- Once the Evaluator reviews and approves the video, the Evaluator sends a copy of the Tricks Checklist and Video Verification Form

 - to the DOG OWNER confirming that the dog passed the test, and